Unifying 23 microsites into one scalable design system

 The Challenge: A Fragmented Microsite Ecosystem

 Publix was managing 23 independent microsites for campaigns and community groups, each designed and developed in isolation.
-This fragmentation created duplicated work, inconsistent design, and longer launch times.
-The challenge was to build a headless design system that could unify these microsites, accelerate launches, and support diverse audiences while maintaining brand trust.
+This fragmentation created duplicated work, inconsistent experiences, and slow launches that couldn't keep pace with marketing needs.

 Working with the design and engineering teams, we identified:

-• Fragmentation: 23 microsites each with their own design, workflows, and technical debt
+Fragmentation: 23 microsites with their own design, workflows, and technical debt, leading to uneven experiences across sites.

-• Inconsistency: No shared components or tokens, leading to uneven experiences across sites
+Inconsistency: No shared components or tokens, resulting in varied experiences that undermined brand trust.

 Project Details